 1) Sagging or Uneven Roof Surface:

 If you notice any dips or depressions in your roof, it could indicate underlying issues with the roof sheathing, such as rot or deterioration.
+This is often most visible from the ground or the attic.
+If you spot uneven areas, avoid walking on the roof and contact a contractor as soon as possible to assess the damage before it spreads to the surrounding structure.

 2) Water Damage: